katherto/advent-of-code/README.md

 This is my repo containing solutions for various day to day coding exercises at [Advent of Code](https://adventofcode.com/)

+The build for this app can be found on [Netlify](https://katherto-advent.netlify.app/)

 ## Build Setup

 ```bash